jegfish/discord-playtime/README.md

 - help -> Lists commands.
 - games [page] -> Lists your games and their playtimes.
 - ignore -> Toggles playtime tracking.
 On by default.
+- invite -> Gives you the link to add the bot to your server.